PetrochukM/PyTorch-NLP/README.md

 ## Basics

-Add PyTorch-NLP to your project by following one the common use cases:
+Add PyTorch-NLP to your project by following one of the common use cases:

 ### Load a [Dataset](http://pytorchnlp.readthedocs.io/en/latest/source/torchnlp.datasets.html)